-We support the implementation of digital skills development initiatives for all to ensure that all people have the abilities needed to engage effectively in the digital economy, reducing inequalities.
-Such initiatives may include digital skills development centres and training, specialized capacity-building programmes and knowledge transfer initiatives that assist governments, businesses and entrepreneurs to engage with digital technologies and support value creation.
+We support the implementation of digital skills and digital literacy development initiatives for all to ensure that all people can engage effectively and safely in the digital economy, reducing inequalities.
+Such initiatives may include digital skills and digital literacy development centres and training, specialized capacity-building programmes and voluntary and mutually agreed knowledge transfer initiatives that assist governments, businesses and entrepreneurs to engage with digital technologies and support value creation.
 National and regional innovation centres can be further leveraged as institutional capacity-building mechanisms for research, training, co-creation on specific problems and the incubation of agile solutions by governments and ecosystem stakeholders.

-We will create synergies, strengthen collaboration and uphold existing commitments while building coordinated global and regional partnerships between public and private sectors, international funding agencies and other stakeholders to pool resources, knowledge and good practices across stakeholder groups and regions to assist developing countries, in particular in promoting inclusive access to new and emerging technologies.
-We will further leverage regional, international, South-South and Triangular Cooperation as means to accelerate the speed and scale of action across the UN development system and partners along with nationally designed and led initiatives towards the achievement of SDGs.
+We will create synergies, strengthen collaboration and uphold existing commitments while building coordinated global and regional partnerships between public and private sectors, international agencies and other stakeholders to pool resources, knowledge and good practices across stakeholder groups and regions to assist developing countries, in particular LDCs, LLDCs, and SIDS, and promote inclusive access to new and emerging telecommunications/ICTs.
+We will further leverage regional and international cooperation, including but not limited to South-South and Triangular Cooperation, to accelerate the speed and scale of action towards the achievement of the SDGs, in collaboration with the UN development system and partners, taking into account nationally designed and led initiatives.

-Together with regional telecommunication organizations, regulatory associations and other partners, we will support the harmonization of policy and regulatory environments in key areas driving digital transformation to enable coordinated response to cross-border issues and enhance regional connectivity, market integration and sustainable digital transformation.
+Together with regional telecommunication organizations, regulatory associations and other partners, we will endeavor to support the harmonization of policy and regulatory environments in key areas driving digital transformation to enable coordinated response to cross-border issues and enhance regional connectivity, economies of scale, and sustainable digital transformation.

-We will strive to address the special challenges facing developing countries, in particular LDCs, LLDCs, SIDS and countries with special needs, through capacity building, tailored technical assistance, exchange of best practices, resource mobilization, impact-driven projects, matchmaking initiatives and know-how to leverage new and emerging technologies, including Artificial Intelligence related to telecommunications/ICTs.
+We will strive to address the special challenges facing developing countries, in particular LDCs, LLDCs, SIDS and countries with special needs, through capacity building, tailored technical assistance, exchange of best practices, resource mobilization, impact-driven projects, matchmaking initiatives and knowledge sharing.
+This will include addressing challenges on leveraging new and emerging technologies related to telecommunications/ICTs, including Artificial Intelligence related to telecommunications/ICTs.

 We welcome the steadfast efforts of ITU-D and its contribution towards building an inclusive and sustainable digital future for all.